 This all sounds great… but how much does it cost?

 Great question!
 A visit to see us typically costs the same as a visit to your OBGYN/pediatrician as we will bill your insurance directly (your only out-of-pocket expense may be your copay if your plan requires one).
 Please contact us with questions.

 What do I need to do to set up a visit?

-Check your coverage with The Lactation Network or reach out via the Request a Lactation Appointment page to request more information or ask a question.
+Reach out via the Request a Lactation Appointment page to request more information or ask a question.

 Complete the intake form sent via email link prior to your visit.

 Write down all your questions so you can remember them during your visit.

 Try not to feed your baby for the hour before our visit so he or she is hungry for the visit.

 Please try to bring available anything that you normally use for feedings (such as shields, bottles, pump setup, etc.).
 We have a Boppy and My Breast Friend pillow available for your convenience.
 If you have another pillow you prefer, please feel free to bring it.
 Also, bring a small blanket that we may use on our scale (babies hate the cold scale without a blanket) and to keep them warm while in our space.

 I’m pregnant.
 Why do I need to see a lactation consultant before the baby is even here?